vmware-archive/operator-builder/docs/markers.md

 ## Field Marker

-defined as `+operator-builder:field` this marker can be used to define a CRD field for your workload.
+Defined as `+operator-builder:field` this marker can be used to define a CRD field for your workload.

 ### Arguments